 - The Fairfax County Board of Supervisors in 1962 approved the Tysons Corner Shopping Center (now Tysons Corner Center).

 1970s – 1980s

 - A shift in traditional business functions from downtown to the suburbs occurred, transforming Tysons into a major employment/retail center and offering over 100,000 jobs.

 - Tysons was now a thriving corporate center, encompassing approximately 2,100 acres and viewed as a place of business, not a place of residence.

 2000 – Present

-- Fairfax County created the Fairfax County Comprehensive Plan.
+- Fairfax County created the Tysons Comprehensive Plan.
 The plan has a specific focus: transforming Tysons into a place where people can live, work and play.
-The targeted completion year is 2050,
+The targeted completion year is 2050

 - Construction of the Metro Silver Line transit system completed.